andrewdotn/2md/README.md

 option to the cli.
 These are subject to change without notice, and not exposed through the public api.

+## License

+All the original code here is licensed under the Apache License, version 2.0, included in `LICENSE.code`; except for the contents of the “how it works” article `how-it-works/post.mdx`, which is not redistributable.

 ## Releasing

 The current release process, to be automated later, is: